richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 Magic:

 * **Background count** - this is a GM-fiat way of subtracting some dice from mages in a way they cannot do anything about.
 Most people think it's a fairly clumsy and un-fun attempt to balance mages, who are otherwise a bit overpowered.
-* **Initiation and metamagics** - these are down-the-road advancement options for mages.
+* **Initiation and metamagics** - these are down-the-road advancement options for Awakened characters (magicians and adepts)[^EnigmaticOxygen].
 Safe to ignore until you need them.

 Matrix: